 - Organizations included in a group return

 Apart from these federal tax obligations, nonprofits may also have filing requirements in the state where they’re incorporated.
 State filing requirements vary per state and are too numerous to cover in this blog.
 Most states do require nonprofits to periodically verify their basic contact information, and disclose financial information to retain nonprofit status.
 Nonprofits are also required to pay employee taxes (e.g., Medicare, Social Security) just like any for-profit organization.
+Nonprofits have to take care when doing their accounting and payroll duties.

 Keep in mind that nonprofits organized under state law aren’t automatically exempt from federal tax obligations.
 They must apply for recognition as a tax-exempt organization by obtaining a ruling from the IRS.
 The application process is time-consuming and intricate, requiring a detailed disclosure of funds, a clear business plan for carrying out tax-exempt activities, and a properly organized entity.
 Hiring a tax-exempt lawyer makes the process easier and faster.